Speech Outline Generator

 📌 Speech Outline Generator: FAQ

-An outline for a persuasive speech should include:
+An outline for a persuasive speech should contain these constituents:

 1. Introduction with a hook.